irsc/datasciencecoursera/Getting_Cleaning/CodeBook.md

 ==================================================================

 ### Introduction
-The code book aims to describe the data, the variables and the operations performed.
+The code book aims to present the data, the variables and the operations performed.

 ### Variables
 The original data set contains 561 variables related to the measurements and its operations, besides the variable "Subject" and the variable "Activity".